 It’s super addictive.
 Am I right?

-But there were some days, when I would see a nasty or hurtful comment and I’d want to crawl under the covers and stop drawing for a while.
-I was very sensitive back then.
+But there were some days when I would see a nasty or hurtful comment, and I’d want to crawl under the covers and stop drawing for a while.
+I was susceptible back then.

 Although, here’s the thing.

 When you rise, you rise really high.
 Some people are genuinely happy for you, and some cannot take it.
 The ones who love you and respect you will pat you on the back and encourage you to rise further.
 At the same time, the others will try and bring you down.
 And then some do absolutely nothing at all but hate you in silence.

 These people aren’t really our concern in today’s blog post.
 It’s all about dealing with hateful and negative comments.